Jacob-Pickard/OC-ResourcePage/README.md

+Log 5/12/25
+    [X] Installed several packages today (express, axios, cheerio) [X] Setup an EC2 Backend through AWS
+    [X] Setup a server.js which serves my events API [X] Created scraper.js (and testScraper.js to actually run it) which grabs ALL of the events (via axios) from the OC Events Calendar site by using the structuring/classnames of the title, body, and link to create our API.
+Cheerio parses the info from axios to create the api.
+    [X] Created an async function in app.jsx to accept and parse all of the events that come in through the API [X] Created a function that formats the weird time format provided by the scraper, to make the user readability easier.
+    [X] Short Demo Video of the scraper and API in use.

 Log 5/5/25
     [2] Added an icon for the site
     [2] Add OC logo as a link the official olympic college website homepage